Formstone/Formstone/docs/grid.md

 ### LESS Configuration

-Grid can also be configured and rebuilt using Grunt.
-Simply edit the variables found in `/src/grid/grid-config.less` before running the default `grunt` process.
+Grid can also be configured and rebuilt using Gulp.
+Simply edit the variables found in `/src/grid/grid-config.less` before running the default `gulp` process.

 | Variable | Default | Description |
 | --- | --- | --- |